gdm413229/swwmgz_m/README.md

 Each of these you pick up increases your ammo capacity (not necessarily doubling it), stacking up to 8 times.
 They also give you some extra ammo, like a vanilla backpack would (though not for all weapons).

+In some special cases you may find "Bulk" versions.
+These generally only pop up if the mapper decided to spawn several overlapping backpacks in one spot, as they result from all of those items merging together.

+Note: In multiplayer, these can be traded between players, but do note that the receiver will not get any extra ammo from it.

 ### Universal Ammo Fabricator ~ Replaces Mana / Krater of Might in Hexen
 ![](docimg/fabricator.png)